 The EFP focuses on the regional forecast of severe weather from a few hours to a day in advance.
 For previous years, evaluation and discussion of high-resolution ensemble NWP drove creation of an initial forecast, with updates based on more recent NWP and observational data.
 Product developer-participants are asked to issue real-time, concrete forecasts of convective behavior.
 As a product developer becomes invested in the forecast issuance process, many subtleties are illuminated that research-minded scientists might not otherwise have in mind.
-A late afternoon map discussion provides an opportunity for further group discussion about what worked and where forecast products had room for improvement.
+An afternoon map discussion provides an opportunity for further group discussion about what worked and where forecast products had room for improvement.
+During this time, it is also expected that the EFP and EWP participants will collaborate on the day's forecasting issues.
 Because of the often-diverse perspectives in the room, map discussions facilitate detailed assessment of the soundness of the physical underpinnings of the techniques used in trial products.

-This year the EFP's focus will shift slightly to include a more aviation-centric forecast strategy.
-Close collaborations with the AWC and the development of its Aviation Weather Testbed (AWT) will drive this effort.
-While the detailed plan for how this will be accomplished has not yet been established, it is expected that there will be two forecast groups within the room with one focusing on regional forecasts of severe weather and the other focusing on aviation weather forecasts.
+This year the EFP's focus will shift slightly to include a more convective initiation forecast strategy.
+Close collaborations with the OAR and the development of its Convective Initiation desk will drive this effort.
+While the detailed plan for how this will be accomplished has not yet been established, it is expected that there will be three forecast groups within the room with one each focusing on regional forecasts of severe weather.
+OPF and CI.